 Some organizations have done all this for a while.
 They have marketing and public relations teams that have announcing standards already set so, that when you arrive, they are ready for you and can answer all your questions.
 This is great!
 If you can get any of it ahead of time, well… I guess you’ll be prepped for some good ol’ fashioned PA Announcer soldierin’.

 Now, there are some great script templates out there.
-Of the best is loaded up in a book authored by the great folks at the National Association of Sports Public Address Announces.
-The book is call The Voice Above The Crowd.
+Of the best is loaded up in a book authored by the great folks at the former National Association of Sports Public Address Announcers.
+The book is called The Voice Above The Crowd.
 This book has everything in creation for Sports announcing but, so much can be applied to non-athletic events.
 It is a “must have” for anyone regularly going behind the mic.
 And NO, their scripts aren’t perfect but, it is a huge consolidated starting point.
 NCAA and other organizations also have templates and materials.
 And how about right here on publicaddressannouncer.org?
 Well, press the TOOLS button below and find out for yourself.
 The point is one does not have to start from scratch if the school or organization provides nothing.

 Talk to administration about their rules and standard scripts.
 Many will have some items in place already but, you have to be smart enough to ask.
 As an example, a sportsmanship statement could be read that the university has not approved and BOOM!
 A disaster could be at hand.
 The more planned scripts and templates in your toolbox, the more luck will lean your way.